-You can also boost your business's online presence by optimizing your website and content for search engines.
+You can also boost your business's online presence by optimizing your website and content marketing efforts for search engines.

 Sidenote – The customer value journey starts when a user researches a relevant topic on Google and other search engines.
 So, when you rank for the keywords the person is searching, you're helping him/her find what he/she needs.

 Of course, there's more to search engine ranking than content.
 It would help if you implemented several off-page and on-page factors to rank high in the search engines.